 5. Beautify with vitamin K

-Found in liver, broccoli, brussels sprouts, green leafy vegetables, carrots, spinach and strawberries, vitamin K helps with blood coagulation and circulation.
+Found in broccoli, brussels sprouts, green leafy vegetables, and spinach, vitamin K helps with blood coagulation and circulation.
 Since poor circulation can increase the appearance of dark circles, consuming enough K-friendly foods in your diet may lighten the circles under your eyes.
 Many eye creams also contain vitamin K and vitamin A for this reason.

 Lastly, be sure that you select a high potency multi-vitamin that includes a daily dose of vitamin K for optimal health and to avoid any deficiencies.